 Anyone who’s used a dating app or website knows how hard it can be to make meaningful connections there.

 Like any other goal, choosing the right person to date requires a strategic approach.
-There are a few tactics that can make you stand out from the sea of profiles and attract the kind of partner you’re looking for.
+There are a few tactics that can make you stand out from the sea of profiles and attract the kind of partner you’king for.
 On the flip side, making some rookie mistakes can hurt your chances of finding quality matches – or worse, put you in serious danger.

 Spending A Lot Of Time Browsing Profiles